 A scholarship is a form of financial aid that does not need to be repaid.
 Scholarship eligibility may be need-based (as determined by the FAFSA - Free Application for Federal Student Aid) or merit-based.
 You're encouraged to apply for scholarships as part of your financial aid plan.

 We're pleased to award more than $4.2 million in scholarships annually to students enrolled full-time at BU.
 Priority consideration is given to grades and extracurricular activities.
 Scholarships are available in many academic programs of study as well as in the arts and athletics.
 Awards are also offered to students who reside in certain communities or who meet other special criteria.
+Students submit an online application to apply for all scholarships at Bloomsburg University, which are awarded by various departments based on specific criteria determined by the donors.
+Our online scholarship application is available for incoming, as well as current students.
+The application will match the applicant to as many Bloomsburg University scholarships as they're eligible for.

 Complete list of BU Scholarships